-If you’re finished filing the lawsuit against CenturyLink, you will also need to inform them of the proceedings.
+If you’re finished filing your lawsuit against CenturyLink, you need to inform them of the proceedings.
 This process is widely referred to as “serving the defendant.”
-Usually, this pertains to the provision of a copy of the filed court forms to the company you’re suing, in this case, CenturyLink.
-This step is essential to the success of your case.
-All small claims courts have precise rules about the procedure of serving the defendant.
-Disrespecting them means risking the failure of your case on purely procedural grounds.
+That means providing a copy of the court forms you filed to CenturyLink.
+Each small claims court has precise rules on how to serve the defendant.
+Failing to comply with them means risking the failure of your case on procedural grounds.

-This is not an issue if you’re using DoNotPay for your small claims court case.
-If you provide our app with the specifics of your case and the location of your court, DoNotPay will describe the steps you need to take when serving CenturyLink.
-There will be no need to hassle yourself by researching all of it on your own.
-You will get all the relevant information instantaneously.
+That is not an issue if you’re using DoNotPay for your small claims court case.
+DoNotPay will give you the steps you need to take when serving CenturyLink.
+There will be no need to hassle yourself by researching everything on your own.

 Get a script for your appearance in court from DoNotPay

-Regardless of how well-composed you are, making an appearance in court can be a highly stressful proposition.
+Regardless of how strong your nerves are, making an appearance in court can be stressful.
 But even a complete legal neophyte can eloquently present their arguments in court using DoNotPay!

-The app’s AI chatbot will utilize all of the information from your conversation with them to give you a scripted guide for your court appearance.
-In fact, this guide will provide you all of the necessary information to calmly and rationally present your arguments against CenturyLink in small claims court.
+The app’s AI chatbot will use the information from your conversation with it to give you a scripted guide for your court appearance.
+This guide will provide you all of the necessary information to calmly and rationally present your arguments against CenturyLink in small claims court.
 If there is any evidence that you need to produce to make your case more convincing, DoNotPay will inform you of that as well.
-Thus, you will get:
+DoNotPay will give you:

 - A list of all the evidence that could reinforce your argument

-- What to do in any eventuality, including CenturyLink not appearing for the hearing
+- What to do in any eventuality, including if CenturyLink doesn’t appear for the hearing